 The Lint Mill is a place that encourages you to notice things…the changing of the seasons, the cycles of nature.
 We are aware of the beauty and fragile nature of our landscape and so we always try to pass on to our guests the necessary information to help us protect and enhance this environment and to respect our land.

 - We aim to be self sufficient in food, we employ organic and bio-dynamic principles and work towards sustainability.

 - We serve food to our guests that is predominantly organic and home produced:

-  - Home produced organically reared chicken and turkey
+- Home produced organic chicken and turkey

 - Fairtrade and organic teas (Pukka teas)

 - The animals we rear for meat are all rare and minority breeds as we are conscious of supporting breed diversity in British farming.
 So we rear Shetland, Hebridean and Soay sheep, and Oxford Sandy & Black and British Saddleback pigs.

 - Over 22 billion plastic bottles are discarded around the world each year.
 We aim to reduce this by purifying our tap water for our guests with Binchotan charcoal.

 - We have a large polytunnel and kitchen garden and all our vegetables are grown organically and we are self sufficient in vegetables.

 - The soft fruit is for making all of own own preserves (we also use foraged fruit and our neighbour’s gluts of berries).